-Coverage and Focus Areas Data center infrastructure, including server and storage evolution and adoption; specifically focusing on x86, Power and ARM architectures and markets, SAN, NAS, DAS, hyperconverged and converged, hyperscale, quantum computing, software-defined infrastructure, security, threat protection, mobile security and managed security services
+Coverage and Focus Areas Data center infrastructure, including server and storage evolution and adoption; specifically focused on SAN, NAS, DAS, hyperconverged and converged, hyperscale, high-performance computing, quantum computing, software-defined infrastructure, and x86, Power and ARM architectures and markets

-Role and Responsibilities Stephanie Long is an analyst in TBR’s Data Center and Security Practice, with a concentration on the server market, including: hyperscale, hyperconverged, industry-standard servers, proprietary servers, mainframes, server virtualization, quantum computing, storage, software-defined infrastructure, enterprise networking and cloud components.
-Stephanie contributes to TBR’s quarterly syndicated reports, researching vendors including Dell Technologies, Hewlett Packard Enterprise, IBM, NetApp, Huawei and Symantec across the spectrum of data center and security technologies.
-Stephanie also assesses and analyzes vendors’ financial and market strategies for TBR’s data center- and security-related benchmarks, market forecasts and market landscapes.
+Role and Responsibilities Stephanie Long is an analyst in TBR’s Data Center Practice focused on the following markets: hyperscale, hyperconverged, high-performance computing, industry-standard servers, proprietary servers, mainframes, server virtualization, quantum computing, storage, software-defined infrastructure, enterprise networking and cloud components.
+Stephanie contributes to TBR’s quarterly syndicated reports, researching vendors including Dell Technologies, Hewlett Packard Enterprise, IBM, NetApp and Lenovo across the spectrum of data center technologies.
+She also assesses and analyzes vendors’ financial and market strategies for TBR’s data center-related benchmarks, market forecasts and market landscapes.

 Experience and Background Prior to joining TBR, Stephanie spent five years in the public education sector.
-In that role, she developed curriculum utilizing her research, presentation and analysis skills and instructed students of all ages, including in economics for adult education.
+In that role, she developed curricula utilizing her research, presentation and analysis skills and instructed students of all ages, including in economics for adult education.

 Stephanie holds an M.Ed. in secondary education and a B.A. in history from the University of New Hampshire.